oxford-arc/LinkTest/README.md

 # LinkTest

 As part of acceptance testing, we require the LinkTest program from Jülich Supercomputing Centre (JSC) to be run.
-LinkTest is a parallel ping-pong test between all possible MPI connections within a cluster, outputting a communication matrix which shows the bandwidth and message latency between each processor pair and a report including the minimum bandwidth.
+LinkTest is a parallel ping-pong test between all possible MPI connections within a cluster, outputting a communication matrix showing bandwiths and latency between all nodes.
 It is available from

 https://www.fz-juelich.de/ias/jsc/EN/Expertise/Support/Software/LinkTest/_node.html